-Tells to the night star her tale of woes.'
+Tells to the night star her tale of woes."

 The sea of Moyle is the narrowest strait of water between Ireland and Scotland.
 It links the Atlantic to the Celtic Sea and stretches for twelve lonely miles.
 A finger of each land stretching towards the other, tantalisingly close yet forever divided.
 It was here that the Children of Lir were cast for the middle three hundred years of their banishment.
 Elegant and graceful as swans, singing plaintive their story, but it lost to the wind and the waves and the night star.
 Who bore witness?
 Myth did, we read it in their tale.

 I’ve been in my house for twenty years now and I know every creak of every rafter, every lift of every tile every clack of every air vent.
 I know where storms that rage in from the Atlantic hit the house, the spill of rain on every window.
-My house is safe and snug and bedded into the side of a hill and I feel safe here.
+My house is safe and snug and bedded into the side of a hill and I feel content here.
 I’ve enough supplies, candles and a gas stove if there is a power out.
 I’ll be grand.
 So while I know all of that there is an inner part of me that wants not to be listening to the cry of the wind and the splatter of the rain.
 I don’t like being hemmed in, I rail against it, I need to be heard, enough already.
 It is nowhere near the Sea of Moyle, but we all have one.

 It is grey and dreary and my windows are crying.
 The fire is glowing in the grate and every light in the house is on to counteract it.
 I have just set a play list on my surround sound speakers to offset the fury of it.
 John Denver’s ‘There is a storm across the valley’ being overtaken by ACDC’s ‘Thunderstruck’.
 (That song always makes me play air guitar.)
 To say nothing of the storm that is ranging in my heart to coincide with it.
 Two storms aligning, spinning, nature out in sympathy with me.
 I’ve become one of the ‘Riders of the storm.’

 When and how do storms happen?
 There is a unique set of circumstances, essentially, it is the clash of opposing forces, simply that, but boy can they wreak havoc and destruction.
-Yet, nature sends them, they have a reason, ultimately they serve a purpose, in the round, in the counter balance of equilibrium, and so to the conundrum.
+Yet, nature sends them, they have a reason, ultimately they serve a purpose, in the round, in the counter balance of equilibrium, and so to my conundrum.
 There are some things you can only learn in a storm.

 You know when you offer someone shelter from the storm and they chose to lie under the lightning strikes?
 What do you do then?
 Leave the door open and the draughts enter and the criminals and thieves and the wild animals?
 Do you close it, but leave it unlocked and watch in despair through your crying windowpanes?
 Do you blot it out in a philosophical playlist or do you get your oil skins and lay out there with them, risking life and limb and being no good to anyone?
 ‘And the thunder rolls.’

 It kept me awake all of the live long night.
 And now my head aches, low, over my eyes, dull and throbbing.
 I can wish away the storms; I can appeal to my higher power to give me better coping strategies.
-I can close the blinds and turn the volume up, ultimately though.
-I’m compelled to bear witness.
+I can close the blinds and turn the volume up, ultimately though, I’m compelled to bear witness.
 It ain’t easy; it affects my state of mind, my state of grace.
 What the hell is heaven’s plan anyway?

 I know that in Shangri-la they have beautiful sunsets.
 We must trust the sun to come up, to rise again in the east, to warm and to thaw the land.
 ‘There will be sunshine after rain.’
 Writing is a medium that sustains me, I put it out there.
 Someone bears witness or do they?
 Maya Angelou said that, 'There is no greater agony than bearing an untold story inside of you.'